ivanovsdesign/tarot_yolo/README.md

 # 🔮 Telegram bot telling your future

+<i>llama-cpp-python was removed from dependencies list in the latest update</i>

 Simple project built with aiogram which utilizes
 YOLO v8 trained for Tarot cards detection and LLaMa 2.7b Q3 for explaining layouts